Treaty of the Mapuá: Background

 In 1652, Jesuit missionary António Vieira arrived in Belém.
 His standing with the Portuguese there was not very good, as in 1648 he had recommended handing over the State of Maranhão, which contained the region, to the Dutch in exchange for the Captaincy of Pernambuco.
 However, after setting sail for Lisbon in June 1654, he obtained a series of decrees from King John IV in April 1655 which placed the Catholic missions in the region under the Jesuits, with himself as their superior.
 The decrees also prohibited the enslavement of the indigenous peoples, except in certain specified cases.
-With these in hand, Viera returned to Belém and managed to convince the Portuguese to abolish the laws that sanctioned slavery.
+With these in hand, Vieira returned to Belém and managed to convince the Portuguese to abolish the laws that sanctioned slavery.